Introduction

 Records MUST include versions: Every Record SRN MUST include a version component (e.g., @v1).
 This enables immutable references.

-Other resources MAY include versions: Schemas, Profiles, and Tools MAY use versions to track evolution while maintaining backwards compatibility.
+Other resources MAY include versions: Schemas, Vocabularies, and Tools MAY use versions to track evolution while maintaining backwards compatibility.

-Version resolution: When an SRN without a version is dereferenced (e.g., in a Profile reference), the registry MUST return the latest version.
+Version resolution: When an SRN without a version is dereferenced, the node SHOULD return the latest version.

 Lifecycles